-When to Stop Testing (Exit Criteria in Software Testing)
+When to Stop Testing?
+Testing Exit Criteria Decision

-“Well begun is half done” – Applies everywhere, even software testing.
+“Well begun is half done” – This adage applies in every field, even in the field of software testing.

-Often we see software testers very enthusiastic at the beginning of the project.
-We create testing documents such as Test Strategy, Test Plan or Test Cases eagerly and enthusiastically.
+It is often seen that we software testers are very enthusiastic at the beginning of the project.
+We are eager to create testing documents such as Test Strategy, Test Plan and Test Cases.

 when to stop testing

-I bet you must have felt the same way and asked, “When to stop testing?”, at least once.
-I would say the question is “When, where and how to stop Testing?” :)
+I bet you must have felt the same way and asked, “When to stop testing?”, at least once in your career.
+I would say the question is “When, where and how to stop Testing?” 🙂

 When can we say that this much testing is enough?
 Can testing ever be completed?

-In order to answer these questions, we will have to analyze testing activities from start to end.
-Please note that – I am going to define these activities in a lay man’s terms – Not in a fancy technical way.
+In order to answer these questions, we will have to analyze testing activities from start to finish.
+Please note that I am going to define these activities in layman’s terms and not in a complex technical way.

-Let’s consider you are beginning testing of a new project.
+Please consider that you are beginning testing on a new project.

 Initial Activities:

-• The testing team starts planning and designing.
+• The testing team has started planning and designing.

 • Initial Test documents are ready and reviewed.